Goodman-lab/AD-transferability/README.md

 # AD-transferability
-Code for the paper - Quantifying Applicability Domain transferability using Tanimoto similarity: A toxicological perspective
+Code for the paper - Quantifying applicability domain transferability using Tanimoto similarity: A toxicological perspective

 Acknoweldgement of the authors are required when using the code partially or in full.

 The Python 3 code for this project is available for download.
-The "Quantifying_Applicability_Domain_transferability..." notebook contains the following code for:
+The "Quantifying applicability domain transferability" notebook contains the following code for:

  - Fingerprint generator
  - Modeller